Sharpe's Trafalgar: Plot summary

 Chase invites Sharpe to transfer to his ship; Sharpe is reluctant to accept, until he discovers that Lord Hale has insisted on switching to the faster Pucelle, along with his wife.
 Chase confides to Sharpe that a French agent, probably Dornberg's "servant", negotiated a secret treaty with the ablest of the Indian Maratha leaders.
 If it is delivered to Paris, the French might send arms to the Marathas to start a new war against the British.

 Chase does everything in his power to overtake the Revenant.
-Sharpe trains with the Marines for shipboard fighting and is introduced to a seven-barreled Nock gun (a weapon which future friend Patrick Harper will favour).
+Sharpe trains with the marines for shipboard fighting and is introduced to a seven-barreled Nock gun (a weapon which future friend Patrick Harper will favour).
 A ship is spotted.
 The Pucelle gives chase, but loses it.

 Meanwhile, Lady Grace tells Sharpe that Braithwaite is trying to blackmail her.
 He ambushes the man.
 Braithwaite produces a pistol and tries to negotiate, claiming he left a letter describing Sharpe's affair, but Sharpe kills him.
 When the corpse is found, people assume Braithwaite had a fatal fall.

 The Revenant is spotted, and a long chase commences.
 One night, Lady Grace hesitantly informs Sharpe that she is pregnant with his child, unsure of his reaction.
 He is delighted.

-Just when it seems that the Revenant will get away, the combined French and Spanish fleets sortie, with Admiral Horatio Nelson's fleet in pursuit.
+Then the combined French and Spanish fleets sortie, with Admiral Horatio Nelson's fleet in pursuit.
 The Revenant joins the enemy fleet, while the Pucelle comes under Nelson's command.
 When Nelson summons Chase to a meeting, Chase brings Sharpe along and introduces him to his friend the admiral.

 When the British attack the enemy fleet, commencing the Battle of Trafalgar, Chase points out the Revenant to Sharpe.
-Chase sends the Hales to safety, over Lord Hale's protest, while Sharpe joins the Marines.
-The Pucelle and the Revenant pound each other.
-The Revenant is captured.
+Chase sends the Hales to safety, while Sharpe joins the marines.
+The Pucelle goes to the aid of Nelson's ship, attacking the Neptune, and is attacked in turn by the Revenant.
+The Revenant is eventually captured.
 Pohlmann is killed by a cannonball.
 Sharpe finds the French agent and tosses him into the sea; the man cannot swim.
 Cromwell survives; Sharpe retrieves his jewels before reluctantly handing him over to Chase.

-When Sharpe goes to find Lady Grace, he discovers that she has killed her husband.
+When Sharpe goes to find Lady Grace, he discovers that she has killed her husband in self-defense.
 While the battle was raging, Lord Hale had confronted his wife over Braithwaite's letter.
 He eventually told her that he would kill her and make it appear a suicide.
 He also promised to sabotage Sharpe's life secretly.
-Sharpe sees to it his body is taken up on deck so it will seem that he was killed in the fighting.
+Sharpe has a friend take his body up on deck so it will seem that he was killed in the fighting.
 Upset at first, Lady Grace realises she is now free to do as she pleases.